 Technical group assignments are intended to explore “under-the-hood” aspects of AI, as well as exploring the ethics of an AI application.
 This class does not require a technical background and is open to all majors; the technical assignments are designed accordingly.
 Examples of technical assignments may include running an off-the-shelf, easy-to-use machine learning system on judicial decision-making data, or running an easy-to-use intelligent vehicle simulation that illustrates different “moral” choices in accident scenarios.

 Following the technical exercise, students will collectively fill out answers to questions about the exercise that is intended to seed deeper reflection.

 These assignments are intended to reflect on “preempting the future” by considering the future of AI in a variety of situations found in literature, and to imagine how this future might be shaped.
 After reading an excerpt from a literary piece students will collectively answer questions, or answer in other formats, such as writing a short script about a possible future.

-We estimate that the time for posts and responses to be 1.0 hour per week for writing and reflection, with the understanding that reflection time is built into all components of the course.
+We estimate that the time for posts to be 1.5 hours per week for writing and reflection, with the understanding that reflection time is built into all components of the course.

 Typical Week (Week k)

 - Finish studying materials for week k that were assigned in week k-1 (i.e., readings, film, or in other media) by Monday of week k;

 - Forum posts are due Mondays of week k at 12:00 pm (Noon)

 - Small group discussion and report back in Tuesday class of week k